Skip to content

 Don’t send sensitive personal information via email

-MacroHealth will never request copies of passports, driver’s licences, credit cards or other forms of personal identification by email.
+MacroHealth will never request copies of passports, driver’s licenses, credit cards or other forms of personal identification by email.

 MacroHealth website pages always include

-Our full URL – http://www.macrohealth.com – and we leverage SmartRecruiters for our job postings, application processes and document submissions
+Our full URL – http://www.macrohealth.com – and we leverage Greenhouse for our job postings, application processes and document submissions.

 Legitimate information regarding career opportunities with MacroHealth